NXP/matter/docs/platforms/nxp/nxp_se05x_guide.md

 KVS initialization, the required contents from SE05x is read and is put in to the KVS file / file system for CASE operation to work.

--   As of current implementation, only the following details are read (fabric id = 1 is assumed in the below table) :
+-   As of current implementation, only the following details are read from secure element clusters data (fabric id = 1 is assumed in the below table) :

     | Content                            | Key id                                  | Key Name   |
     | ---------------------------------- | --------------------------------------- | ---------- |